markhebberd/BluePenguinMonitoring/README.md

 ## Overview
 This project demonstrates how to:
 - Establish and maintain a Bluetooth connection with the Gallagher HR5.
-- Collate resulting data in order to monitor chipped birds at a penguin colony in New Zealand
+- Collate resulting data in order to monitor chipped birds at a penguin colony in New Zealand.
 - Provide a reference implementation for developers integrating Gallagher HR5 readers.

 ## Features